the-turing-way/the-turing-way/book/content/remote_collaboration/checklist/checklist.md

 - [ ] Create slides or presentation that might be needed from organiser's side (welcome, wrap up)
 </details>

-#### Organise a pre-event community call/installation party/set-up test fest/coffee-hours
+#### Organise a pre-event community call
+(Often referred by different names such as installation party, coffee-hours or set-up test fest)

 ***Later-phase***
 <details>